OhYash/KnowledgeDay/_posts/2020-10-11-self-driving-cars.md

 # How does it work - Self-driving cars
 In a nutshell, they work by understanding the environment and try to get to a destination without touching any thing in between.

+Autonomous driving is not a single definition about self controlling cars.
+There are levels about how much can a vehicle be self sufficient.
+Ranging from Nothing self controlled to everything.
+I'll pick them up individually real quick.

+## Level 0: 0 Self drivability
+^ This title explains it all.
+But technically no. You can still make a car go by itself, just put it in a gear and slam a brick on the acceleration pedal. ;)

 In a little more (yet still an overview) detail, it's a five part process.
 ![Self Driving Cars parts]()
 **Image From Youtube - [TEDxWilmingtonSalon](https://www.youtube.com/watch?v=Ly92UcnoEMY)**